2001 Alberta general election

 The New Democratic Party, led by Raj Pannu, hoped to make gains at the expense of the Liberals in Edmonton and replace them as the official opposition.
 This did not materialize, but the party did manage to maintain its share of the popular vote and held onto their two seats in the legislature.
-The NDs attempted to attract young voters with the slogan, "Raj against the Machine".
+The NDP attempted to attract young voters with the slogan, "Raj against the Machine".

 The right-wing Alberta First Party, contesting its first election, failed to win any seats or come close to winning any.
 The Social Credit Party, led by James Albers, was unable to build on its moderate success in the 1997 election, and sank back into obscurity.
 Socred leader Lavern Ahlstrom, however, performed well in Rocky Mountain House and finished second behind the incumbent Ty Lund.

+Opinion polls

 Results

 Overall voter turnout was 53.38%.